 Ms. Ziegler added, “Not only has Mr. Lint himself made me more confident in pursuing my aspirations by reaching out to me on a personal level, but the entire Lint Center team has welcomed me with open arms.
 I am excited to be a part of this organization, and hope that one day I can graciously return the favor of mentoring the generations to come.”

 “This year was an especially competitive competition,” said Mr. James R. Lint, President and CEO of the Lint Center for National Security Studies.
 “ROTC Cadet Ziegler was highly qualified for this scholarship due to her excellent application and that she is ranked #1 out of 58 Cadets in her ROTC Battalion.
 We look forward to her excelling in future activities in her military career.”

 The Jim & Anna Hyonjoo Lint Scholarship program is offered to help further the education and career development of scholars, especially in the areas of International Affairs, Counterintelligence and National Security.
 Workers in these fields and their children are encouraged to apply with the goal of improving national security and global understanding.
-Additional information about the program and other scholarships can be found at https://www.lintcenter.org/scholarships/ where buy modafinil online .
+Additional information about the program and other scholarships can be found at https://www.lintcenter.org/scholarships/ follow site .

 About the Lint Center:

 The Lint Center for National Security Studies, Inc., founded in 2007, is a non-profit IRS 501 (c) (3) organization that provides merit-based scholarships and offers mentoring programs for students pursuing careers in national service with a particular focus on counterintelligence, military intelligence, national security and cross-cultural studies.
 The Center is veteran and minority operated and managed.
 It awards scholarships semi-annually in both January and July.
 For more information, please visit http://www.lintcenter.org/.